Telecommunications Cyber Security and Resilience Bill Compliance Guide

 Important:

 Core public electronic communications networks and services are excluded from being operators of essential services.
-However, telecommunications providers may still be regulated through other means under CSRB.
+However, telecommunications providers may still be regulated through other means under the Cyber Security and Resilience Bill.

 Why Telecommunications Providers Are In Scope